-Mutations in FZD5 in humans have been shown to lead predominantly to isolated coloboma and less frequently to coloboma and microphthalmia (Holt et al., 2022; Jiang et al., 2021), but to date, there is no clear understanding of the cause of this phenotypic variability.
-Here we analysed two fzd5 mutants in the zebrafish, one reproducing a complete loss of function condition (fzd5sgu1) and a second reproducing a predicted dominant negative condition (fzd5sgu3).
-Eye formation seemed largely unaffected in homozygote embryos for both alleles, with only subtle reduction of eye size revealed upon quantification.
+Variants of FZD5 in humans have been shown to lead predominantly to isolated coloboma and less frequently to coloboma and microphthalmia (Holt et al., 2022; Jiang et al., 2021); but, to date, there is no clear understanding of the cause of this phenotypic variability.
+Here, we analysed two fzd5 mutants in the zebrafish, one reproducing a complete loss-of-function condition (fzd5^{sgu1}) and a second reproducing a predicted dominant-negative condition (fzd5^{sgu3}).
+Eye formation seemed largely unaffected in homozygote embryos for both alleles, with only subtle reduction in eye size revealed upon quantification.
 However, coloboma was additionally present upon further downregulation of Wnt activity in the homozygote mutants.

-Our results indicate that the $fzd5^{sgu3}$ allele compromises Wnt signalling more than $fzd5^{sgu1}$ .
-Downregulation of Wnt activity by XAV-939 treatment of embryos derived from a $fzd5^{sgu3/+}$ incross led to coloboma not only in $fzd5^{sgu3}$ homozygotes, but also in most of the heterozygote embryos.
-This is markedly different to the result obtained from XAV-939 treatments of embryos derived from a $fzd5^{sgu1/+}$ incross, in which coloboma was only observed in homozygote embryos.
-Collectively, our results suggest that zebrafish embryos can compensate for loss of Fzd5 activity, but fzd5 mutants are predisposed to develop microphthalmia and coloboma in conditions in which Wnt activity is further compromised.
+Our results indicate that the $fzd5^{sgu3}$ allele compromises Wnt signalling more than $fzd5^{sgu1}$.
+Downregulation of Wnt activity by XAV-939 treatment of embryos derived from $afzd5^{sgu3/+}$ incross led to coloboma not only in $fzd5^{sgu3}$ homozygotes, but also in most of the heterozygote embryos.
+This is markedly different from the result obtained from XAV-939 treatments of embryos derived from a $fzd5^{sgu1/+}$ incross, in which coloboma was only observed in